faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 ### Consumer's message visibility, watermark and committed messages.

-The question that comes to mind when thinking about messages replication is: when the consumers can see the published message ?
+The question that comes to mind when thinking about messages replication is: when the consumers can see the published message ? when all in-sync replicas replicate the published message.
-Provided that they constantly fetches new messages, the general answer would be: when all in-sync replicas fetch up to (inclusive) the message offset.
 Let's investigate what that exactly means

 // P5

-The picture above is considered for topic with replication factor 3.
-The producer published 5 messages.
-They were given Kafka offsets: `0,1,2,3,4`
-(remember that offsets starts from 0).
+The picture above contains a topic with replication factor 3.
+The producer published 5 messages with offsets: `0,1,2,3,4` (remember that offsets starts from 0).
 The messages `0,1,2` were already replicated by all current in-sync replicas.
-The message `3` was replicated only by one follower, so 2/3 in-sync replicas has the copy.
+The messages `3,4` were replicated only by one follower, so 2/3 of in-sync replicas has the copy.
 The offset of the message, below which all messages were replicated by all in-sync replicas is called **high watermark**.
 Everything below that threshold is visible to the consumers.
 So if the high watermark is at offset `X`, all messages visible to the consumers are `<= X-1`.
-That part of the log is also called the committed log.
+That part of the log is also called the **committed log**.
 Consider the high watermark as an indicator of the safely stored part of the log.
 This is an important thing to understand how Kafka provides high reliability in different failure scenarios.
 We'll get to that.

 Let's find out how and when exactly the high watermark is moved forward.

 We have the following setup: